 - There are no restrictions on your company name (the uniqueness of your name must be verified by the Swiss Federal Commercial Register)

 - The time it takes to incorporate once we have received correct documentation is 2 weeks

 - A registered office is required for incorporation

 - Annual meetings can be held anywhere in the world

 At least one of the directors must be resident in Switzerland and have single signatory power to bind the company or must be empowered to sign jointly.
 We can provide your company with the Swiss director if needed.

 There are no restrictions with respect to the nationality of the shareholders.

 All Swiss Sàrl/GmbH must have a registered office.
-The registered office is where documents may be legally served on the company.
 The registered office must be a physical address in Switzerland.
-The registered office fee varies depending on the canton in SWitzerland, with the GmbH (Private Limited Company) it is necessary to have a real address in order for the bank to agree to open the account.
+The registered office fee varies depending on the canton in Switzerland.
+If you don not have one we can provide one for you.

 The share capital is CHF 20,000 (£15,000) and has to be fully paid up.
 On the day of incorporation the capital must be paid into a Swiss depository bank.
 The notary needs to see the certificate of deposit.
 Once the company is registered, this money is free to be used.
 The issued shares are CHF 100 each.